Hyle-org/devhub-hyle/docs/quickstart/your-first-app.md

 | [Risc0](https://risc0.com/docs/)    | risc0    | Image ID without a prefix. ex.
 0x123 becomes 123. | Rust | [Template](https://github.com/Hyle-org/template-risc0)|
 | [SP1](https://docs.succinct.xyz/docs/introduction)        | sp1   | Verification key.       | Rust | [Template](https://github.com/Hyle-org/template-sp1)|

 Clone the template or, for proving schemes without templates, use the templates as inspiration for writing your contract.
-You can also check our [smart contract concept page](../concepts/smart-contracts.md) for more information!
+You can also check our [app concept page](../concepts/apps.md.md) for more information!

-## Step 2: Edit your contract
+## Step 2: Edit your app

 Navigate to the `contract/` folder and edit your contract as necessary.